Lake Wawasee - Syracuse, Indiana

 The fishing is good too - bass, crappie, blue-gill, walleye, and pike are the most common catch.
 A legendary 63-pound sturgeon was caught (and released) by a local fisherman in 1990.
 Several bass fishing tournaments are sponsored throughout the summer.
 Anglers can fish the main lake, bays, or the many channel waterways that surround the lake.

 Enjoying Lake Wawasee can be spiritually uplifting.
-Every Sunday morning from Memorial Day to Labor Day, ministers from various denominations conduct a jointly sponsored "Boat-In Worship" near the Oakwood property.
+Every Sunday morning from Memorial Day to Labor Day, ministers from various denominations conduct a jointly sponsored "Boat-In Worship" on the lake in front of the Oakwood Resort.
 On most Sunday mornings, hundreds of people attend the 30-minute Christian service in the open-air cathedral of Lake Wawasee -- with landlubbers seated on the shore (bring your own lawn chair) and boaters anchored within distance of the loud speaker system.
 Dress is very casual.
 Immediately before and after the service, monetary offerings are collected in fish nets --both on the shore and from boats-- and distributed to the local churches and charities.

 The fourth of July weekend is an exciting time to be at Lake Wawasee.
 The Wawasee Property Owners Association sponsors a public fireworks display over the lake which can be seen from most shores --or better yet -- from your boat.
 It is a spectacular event with colorful bursts in the sky which are reflected on the water.
 Patriotic music is simulcast on the radio and is synchronized with the fireworks.
 The most spectacular fireworks are acknowledged by hundreds of boats sounding their horns in approval.

-The weekend following July 4th features the "Flotilla" where entrants decorate their boats and parade them around the lake.
+In 2013, the weekend of July 4th features the "Flotilla" where entrants decorate their boats and parade them around the lake.
 The parade includes many antique "woodie" boats.

-Nature lovers may spot the bevy of swans (15 in 2011) and scattering of herons that have adopted Lake Wawasee as their home.
+Nature lovers may spot the bevy of swans (over 20 in 2012) and scattering of herons that have adopted Lake Wawasee as their home.